1ssb/find-the-room/README.md

 ``
 @misc{froom,
-  author = {Subhransu Bhattacharjee}, title = {Froom: An embodied agent that tags the room you are in based on the objects in the image}, year = {2023}, publisher = {GitHub}, journal = {GitHub repository},
+  author = {Subhransu Bhattacharjee}, title = {Roomie: An embodied agent that tags the room you are in based on the objects in the image}, year = {2023}, publisher = {GitHub}, journal = {GitHub repository},